 You’ll have many options to choose from when it comes to deciding where to bank.
 If you’re unsure where to start, you can consider our roundup of the best small business checking accounts.
 There, we provide recommendations on the banks with the best rates, features, and services to suit your business needs.
 U.S. Bank, for instance, was selected as the best overall account for free checking and for companies with low transaction volumes.

 In addition to the recommendations we’ve provided above, it’s a good idea to consider what features would suit your business needs.
-Below are some common examples:
+Below are some common categories to consider:

 - Interest rates and fees